-Here; ACCL director is seen giving the values of the center as a gift during one of the tours by a community church summer program.
+Here ACCL director Gordon Halm is seen giving the values of the center as a gift during one of the tours by a community church summer program.
 Kids are seen stretching their hands to receive the core values of the center:

 Represents the need to cherish and preserve our culture and to hold in high esteem our heritage won for us.

 Represents pride, vision and self-respect.
 We are proud of our culture, and we pride ourselves in treating all people with dignity in our community.